 As well as meeting as a full body, the governors also meet in smaller committees whose decisions are then confirmed by the full Governing Body.
 Effective use of working parties this year has strengthened the effectiveness of the Governing Body ensuring accountability and timeliness of decisions.

-Some governors take a particular responsibility for an area of the school’s work, for example, our Chair of Governors is responsible for Special Educational Needs and the Vice-Chair is responsible for Looked- After Children.
-For a full list of governor roles and responsibilities, please see below on this website page.
+Some governors take a particular responsibility for an area of the school’s work, for example, our Chair of Governors is responsible for Safeguarding.
+At the start of this year, Governors are focusing on their roles and responsibilities and then we will update the current document on the website.

 Governors regularly come into school to work with staff, pupils and parents.
+The focus for Autumn term is reading and Spring term ‘Times Tables Rock Stars’.
 For more information relating to this, please contact the Headteacher.

-The Chair of the Governing Body is Russell Bell c/o the school and the Clerk to the Governing Body is Joanne Nicholson, School & Governor Support Service, Education Department, County Hall, Durham, DH1 5UJ.
+We welcome Lisa Croft as our new Chair of Governors and Councillor Richard Manchester as Vice Chair.
+If you need to contact them please address correspondence c/o the school and the Clerk to the Governing Body is Joanne Nicholson, School & Governor Support Service, Education Department, County Hall, Durham, DH1 5UJ.

 How To Become A School Governor